 It is important to take care of your teeth in the early stage of your life.
 Pit and fissure sealants are a popular dental treatment for children to protect their teeth from cavity.
 You can take your child to the dentist to check if your baby needs fissure sealants to cover their pits.
 Furthermore, pit and fissure sealants are also applicable for adults to keep their teeth away from decay development.
+The dentists from Boutique Dental Care Chatswood can help maintain your child’s oral health.
+Click on this link to visit their website.

 Dental sealants, otherwise known as pit and fissure sealants, are a dental treatment usually performed at the premolar and molar teeth.
 This treatment used fissure sealants, plastic coatings, to cover the chewing surfaces of teeth to forestall tooth rot.
 The fissure sealant quickly sticks into the grooves and depressions of the teeth, shaping a defensive shield over the enamel of every tooth.
 Even though regular brushing and flossing can eliminate food particles and plaque from even surfaces of teeth, they cannot generally get into all the little hiding spots of the back teeth to eliminate the food and plaque.
 Pits and fissure sealants shield these weak areas from tooth decay by sealing out food and plaque.